Tom Gorman (tennis): Career

 Gorman received praise for his sportsmanship during his 1972 Masters semifinal against Stan Smith in Barcelona.
 He had injured his back during the course of match, but opened up a 7–6, 6–7, 7–5, 5–4 40–30 lead and held a match point.
 Knowing that if he were to win the match he would be in no condition to play in the final against Ilie Năstase, he told the umpire that he could not continue and retired.
 This allowed Smith to instead play in the final, where he was beaten by Năstase in five sets.

 He attended Seattle Preparatory School and was the Washington State high school tennis champion three years in a row.
 Gorman attended and graduated from Seattle University and was a two time All-American.
 He played in professional tour events in the 1960s, 1970s, and 1980s.
 For eight years, Gorman served as captain of the United States Davis Cup team, coaching some of America's greatest players and winning world championships in 1990 and '92.
 He oversaw American dream teams made up of tennis champions Andre Agassi, Michael Chang, Jim Courier, John McEnroe, and Pete Sampras, faced with the unenviable task of dealing with entourages and egos.

 In November 2008, Gorman was named Director of Tennis at La Quinta Resort & Club and PGA WEST(TM) which he, along with other top American players including Arthur Ashe, Stan Smith, and Charlie Pasarell, help found in La Quinta, California.
 He retired from La Quinta in September 2015.

 Gorman was appointed to the prestigious seven person International Tennis Federation Davis Cup Committee for a two-year term in 2012–14.

 Family

-Gorman and his wife Danni have two grown daughters, Hailey and KellyAnn, and they make their home in Sun Valley, Idaho.
+Gorman and his wife Danni have two grown daughters, Hailey and KellyAnn, and they make their home at Reynolds Lake Oconee in Greensboro, GA.